j-geuter/GSI/README.md

 ```

 to install RewardHub.
 If the build fails, instead clone the [RewardHub](https://github.com/Red-Hat-AI-Innovation-Team/reward_hub) repository,
-and replace the file `reward_hub/reward_hub/vllm/reward.py` by the one in this repo, then install RewardHub as outlined above.
+and replace the file `reward_hub/reward_hub/vllm/reward.py` with the one in this repo, then install RewardHub as outlined above.

 ## Usage

 You can launch a SLURM job by running `job.slurm`.
-This launches `main.py` which evaluates GSI on the datasets specified in the job file.
+This launches `main.py`, which evaluates GSI on the datasets specified in the job file.
 Make sure to replace all relevant parameters in `job.slurm`.
 Then, you can run the `main.py` file
 by running the SLURM file `job.slurm`.
 This will start a job with 3 GPUs (one each for the small, large, and reward model).
 Change the job file accordingly with your credentials.